Erkzucr/automation-analytics-portfolio/case-studies/09-ai-assisted-knowledge-capture/README.md

 This one's a bit different from the rest, it's about using AI as part of the documentation process itself, and being explicit about where the human review sits.

+## Business impact

+Process knowledge that lives only in one person's head is a real business risk — interview two people about the same process and you'll get two different pictures.
+Using AI to draft a first pass, verified line by line against source before anyone trusts it, cuts that key-person risk and speeds up handoff whenever someone changes roles — exactly the kind of continuity a team lead cares about.

 ## Why this matters

 Process knowledge usually lives in someone's head and gets written down inconsistently, if at all.
 Interview one person about how a process works and you get a narrative; interview another and you get a bullet list missing half the exceptions.
 AI can help draft a consistent writeup fast, but only if the draft gets checked against the actual source material before anyone trusts it.